 1. Out-of-order tweets

 Some tweets show up late, or the order gets mixed up.
-This is especially common in long threads or if the author replies to their own thread after some time.
+This happens often in long threads or when the author replies after delays.

 2. Replies ruin the flow

-When you open a thread, it’s not always clear what’s part of the main post and what’s just random replies from others.
+When you open a twitter thread, it’s unclear what belongs to the main thread versus random comments.
 The original content gets buried.

 3. Screenshot sharing ruins usability

-People often screenshot threads to save or share them.
-But screenshots aren’t clickable, can’t be copied as text, and don’t show updates if the author edits something.
+Many users screenshot twitter threads to save or share them.
+But screenshots aren’t clickable, can’t be copied as text, and don’t update if edited.

 4. No proper save option